Frequently Asked Questions

 In the first instance we would recommend that you approach the organisation which provided the data for UKMED, as it will be processing those data for their initial purpose and is more likely to be able to provide useful context for the data.

 You can also ask the General Medical Council, as the data controller for UKMED, for a copy of the data it holds about you.
-Requests for copies of personal data held about you “subject access requests” can be made to the General Medical Council via FOI@gmc-uk.org.
+Requests for copies of personal data held about you, also know as “subject access requests”, can be made to the General Medical Council via FOI@gmc-uk.org.
 You should be aware that there are some exemptions from the right of access which may apply where data is only being processed for research purposes.
 You can find more information on the GMC website.

 The UKMED data dictionary provides a detailed overview of the data contained in UKMED.
-The dictionary also highlights the data which will not be released to researchers because of the risk of identification.
-Data provided to researchers through the Safe Haven are also subject to further anonymisation techniques to prevent the identification of individuals.
-This is explained further in the UKMED research process. (stage six – de-identification of the dataset).
+The dictionary also highlights which data will not be released to researchers because of the risk of identification.
+Data provided to researchers through the Safe Haven are also subject to further pseudonymisation techniques to prevent the identification of individuals.

 Can I request data related to me to be removed?

-It is important to include the full cohort of medical students and doctors in training to ensure that the evaluation of selection and assessment hurdles is as robust as possible.
+It is important to include the full cohort of medical students and resident doctors in UKMED, to ensure that the evaluation of selection and assessment hurdles is as robust as possible.
 UKMED does not provide an opt-out from the study cohort because of the impact that an incomplete dataset would have on the research.
-In exceptional circumstances, where inclusion in UKMED is causing substantial damage or distress, we can consider such issues on a case by case basis.
-If you have any questions about the inclusion of your data, please email FOI@gmc-uk.org FOI@gmc-uk.org
+In exceptional circumstances, where inclusion in UKMED is causing substantial damage or distress, we can consider such issues on a case-by-case basis.
+If you have any questions about the inclusion of your data, please email FOI@gmc-uk.org

-Can particular medical schools be identified in the data?
+Can medical schools be identified in the data?

-It is possible that research will identify particular medical schools and course, and that this will be part of the published research outputs.
+It is possible that research will identify specific medical schools and courses, and that this will be part of the published research outputs.
 The Medical Schools Council considered this in signing up to support UKMED, and, like all data contributors, agrees that transparency will best inform the development of medical education and assessment.

-I’m a student who would like to run a research project – can I access the data?
+I’m an undergraduate or postgraduate student who would like to run a research project – can I access the data?

 What data can be included in UKMED?